ThiagoPanini/datadelivery/docs/mkdocs/quickstart/gettingstarted.md

 :material-alert-decagram:{ .mdx-pulse .warning } Don't forget to check the [Variables](../variables/variables.md) section to see all acceptable module variables to customize *datadelivery* for your need.

-As said before, calling the *datadelivery* source module from GitHub is probably the best way to use its features.
-With this approach, users can specificy a version on the module call or even use the latest one with all updates.
-Another good thing about it is that it can be done in a simple Terraform project created just for *datadelivery* or in huge Terraform projects with many other modules.
-Is up to users to fit *datadelivery* where they wanna!

-By the other hand, users also can choose to clone the source GitHub repository by their own and run the Terraform commands to deploy the infrastructure.
-The main problem of this approach is that users won't have the latest *datadelivery* features until they pull new updates from the source repo.

 ## Cloning the Source Repo (Optional)

+Another way to use *datadelivery* features is by cloning the source GitHub repository in a local environment and running Terraform commands to deploy the infrastructure declared.

-This approach considers the following steps to use *datadelivery* features in an AWS account:
+This approach considers the following steps:

 ```bash
 # 1. Cloning the source repo via HTTPS